-Third New Zealand-Bangladesh test canceled after mosque shooting
+Bangladesh team narrowly avoid mosque shooting, test called off

 New Zealand Police Commissioner Mike Bush said there were “multiple fatalities” while Prime Minister Jacinda Ardern described it as one of the country’s darkest days.

 NZC said they had chosen to cancel the third test, which was scheduled to start at Hagley Oval on Saturday, after discussions with the Bangladesh board.
+It was the final match of the tour.

 “I spoke to my counterpart in Bangladesh and we agree its inappropriate to play cricket at this time,” NZC Chief Executive David White told TVNZ.
 “It’s quite unbelievable really.
 We are shocked.”